Building self-esteem in children

 What is self-esteem?

 The terms self-confidence and self-esteem are often used as synonyms.
 However, there is a difference between the two, even though they’re related.
-To have good self-esteem, you first need to have self-confidence.
-That means believing in your ability to succeed.
+Self-esteem is related to the awareness of your personal value.
+It’s knowing how to recognize your own strengths and limitations.
+In contrast, self-confidence is believing in your ability to succeed.

 Your child’s self-esteem grows every time they achieve something, receive positive feedback, or try something new.

-A child with good self-esteem is able to do the following:
+A child with good self-esteem is able to do the following :

 • Make choices